 3. PetSafe Happy Ride Folding Dog Ramp

-The PetSafe Happy Ride Folding Dog Ramp is built for portability and quick setup, making it a practical solution for travel and daily errands.
-It's best for those who want a ramp that's easy to handle and store, especially when space is limited.
+The PetSafe Happy Ride Folding Dog Ramp is designed for portability and ease of use, making it a solid pick for families who want a ramp that’s simple to carry and store.
+It's especially suitable for small to medium dogs and frequent travelers.

-- Folds in half for compact storage in vehicles
+- Folds for compact storage in most vehicles

-Compared to heavier metal ramps, this model is much easier to move and set up.
-The tradeoff is a lower weight capacity, making it less suitable for very large breeds.
+Compared to heavier metal ramps, this option is easier to handle but has a lower weight capacity and may not suit very large dogs.

 - Lower weight limit (150 lbs)